ByronAP/FoxyPoolApi/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-Not affiliated with Foxy Pool in any way, Logo used with permission
+Not affiliated with Foxy Pool, Logo used with permission